NBA fans never hear any rumblings of what the Thunder are doing in the trade and free agency market.

 The Thunder needed shooting and Presti got it.
 The Thunder needed players to spread the floor, check.
 A backup point guard: no problem.
 Help for the franchise player, you got it.

 Presti is a wizard, but this isn’t Hogwarts.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!